Twisting formula of epsilon factors: Notations and Preliminaries

-for any such function $f$ for which the both sides make sense.
-This number $\epsilon(\chi,\psi, dx)$ is called the {\bf local epsilon factor or local constant} of $\chi$.
+For a nontrivial multiplicative character $\chi$ of $F^\times$ and nontrivial additive character $\psi$ of $F$, we have (cf. \cite{RL}, p.
+4)

-For a nontrivial multiplicative character $\chi$ of $F^\times$ and non-trivial additive character $\psi$ of $F$, we have (cf. \cite{RL}, p.4)
+where the Haar measure $dx$ on $F$ is normalized such that the Haar measure $m'$ of $O_F$ is $1$, i.e., $m'(O_F)=1$, and $c\in F^\times$ with valuation $n(\psi)+a(\chi)$.
+To get modified \textbf{summation formula} of epsilon factor from the integral formula (\ref{label1}), we need the next lemma which can be found in \cite{GGS}.

-where the Haar measure $dx$ is normalized such that the measure of $O_F$ is $1$ and where $c\in F^\times$ with valuation $n(\psi)+a(\chi)$.
-To get modified \textbf{summation formula} of epsilon factor from the integral formula (\ref{label1}), we need the next lemma which can be found in \cite{GGS}, but here we give different proof. \begin{lem} Let $\chi$ be a nontrivial character of $F^\times$ with conductor $a(\chi)$.
+\begin{lem} Let $F$ be a non-Archimedean local field with $q$ as the cardinality of the residue field of $F$.
+Let $\chi$ be a nontrivial character of $F^\times$ with conductor $a(\chi)$.
 Let $\psi$ be an additive character of $F$ with conductor $n(\psi)$.
 We define the integration for an integer $m\in \mathbb{Z}$:

 Then